█ Hi, I’m Chris Norstrom

 Because I’m an introvert, friendship wise, I have very very few friends, but the ones I do have I trust and stay with for a long time.
 Quality over quantity.

 I love to get lost in music.
 And I actually take the time to do so.
 No multitasking, no checking email, just listening with the lights off and taking a vacation in the world of sound.
-Ambient, Chillout, Video Game Soundtracks, Indie, Mainstream, t.A.T.u., Rihanna, Britney, Imogen, Uffie, Drake, Nelly Furtado, Aqua, Kelis, Whitney Houstin, Russian, English, it doesn’t matter.
-If the song has technical balance, creates an atmosphere, an emotion, or tells a story.
-Genre wise, I’m open to anything BUT I am very picky, so I don’t assume I’ll listen to anything.
+Ambient, Chillout, Video Game Soundtracks, Indie, Mainstream, t.A.T.u., Rihanna, Britney, Imogen, Uffie, Nelly Furtado, Aqua, Kelis, Whitney Houstin, Russian, English, it doesn’t matter.
+If the song has technical balance, creates an atmosphere, an emotion, or tells a story I’ll listen.
+Genre wise, I’m open to anything but Country and Rap.
+Sorry.
+Song wise I’m very picky.
 Most of the time I only like 1-3 songs from an artist’s entire discography.

 Quiet, isolated places with greenery are my favorite (beaches, streams, forests, plains, mountains).
 If I had it my way, I’d live out in the middle of Idaho, Montana, Oregon, or some other state that no one knows anyone from.
 I do love the busy city too, I just get overloaded with it.
 I get mentally stimulated very easily, so I charge up very quickly and don’t like to stick around in busy energetic places too long.